 Chain Link Fencing Cost

-• The average cost for the installation of chain link fencing is £500
+• The average cost to install chain link fencing is £500.

-• It will take between 1 and 2 days to install
+• It will take between 1 and 2 days to complete.

 chain link fencing close up